 - Punishable by: Two years in prison with or without hard labor or both, or $1,000 fine

 Disclaimer: These codes may not be the most recent version.
 The Legislature of the State of Louisiana may have more current or accurate information.
-The Ambeau Law Firm makes no warranties or guarantees about the accuracy or completeness of the information contained on this page – please consult your attorney and/or check official sources.
+The Ambeau Law Firm makes no warranties or guarantees about the accuracy or completeness of the information contained on this page – please consult your Baton Rouge assault and battery lawyer and/or check official sources.

 Facing charges for assault or battery?
-Get the defense you deserve by contacting our firm today!
+Get the defense you deserve by contacting our Baton Rouge assault and battery lawyer today!